 Start brainstorming about words that match your content topics.
-Here are a few examples of how to name a blog with a niche-centric domain, for bloggers in the travel and crafting niches.
+Here are a few examples of blog name ideas with a niche-centric domain to inspire you—particularly for bloggers in the travel and crafting niches.

 If you’re travel blogging, you can find a blog name that uses words like:

 Think of words that elicit the excitement and feeling of what it’s like to travel through a brand new (beautiful) country.
-Nomadic Matt is a great example of a blog name like this, that’s perfect for a travel blog.
+Nomadic Matt is a great example of a travel blog name like this, that’s perfect for a travel blog.
 Words that make people feel like they’re joining you on a life-changing adventure can be super compelling when deciding how to name a blog.

 If you’re craft blogging, you can use words like:

 Each of these words show that your blog is clearly somewhat related to the crafting of DIY space, but these kinds of blog name ideas work best when paired with another unique or interesting word.
 The Underground Crafter is a good example of an unusual word paired with an ordinary one in this particular blog niche, but if you’re working on eCommerce business ideas or startup, you’ll likely take a different approach to naming.

 Sometimes when you focus on a problem too much (or for too long), it’s hard to find the solution.